 Slow Cooker Beef Stroganoff is usually a dish cooked apart from the noodles using cream of mushroom soup.
-This version cooks the noodles with the dish and cooks it just long enough for the dish to come together but the beef stays tender.
+This beef stroganoff recipe cooks the noodles with the dish and cooks it just long enough for the dish to come together, but the beef stays tender.

-Did I mention it all cooks together?
+Did I mention this beef stroganoff all cooks together?
 No cooking your egg noodles separately.
 It also means that those noodles taste SO GOOD.
 The flavors all get cooked into the pasta to make this ultra rich, creamy pasta.

 Beef Stroganoff is one of our favorite meals as a family that we enjoy and the kids LOVE.
 Creamy mushroom pasta with tender steak and flavorful noodles that don’t use heavy cream is a total win in our house.
 We even enjoy Chicken Stroganoff (coming before the end of the year) and Meatball Stroganoff that you can make in just 30 minutes.

 - Yes, this is beef stroganoff in the slow cooker from scratch (no onion soup mix, no canned soup) but you can absolutely use them if you’d like.
 I’d humbly suggest using my homemade Cream of Mushroom Soup (Condensed) in addition to the sour cream.

 - You can use browned ground beef instead of chuck roast and make slow cooker ground beef stroganoff if you’d like, just brown the beef in larger chunks (think like half the size of a meatball).